 All you need in one place

-Geography matters—a seatbelt ticket in California may raise rates by 29%, while in Maine it might have no effect2.
+Geography matters—a seatbelt ticket in California may raise rates by 29%, while in Maine it might have no effect.

 Violation | Avg.
 Premium Increase (%) | Avg.
 Dollar Increase ($) |